The Work We Do

 The NCR HCC facilitates the opportunity for health care partners to share best practices, develop networking relationships and enhance collaboration and communication for the purpose of increasing the ability of the health care delivery system to prepare for, prevent, mitigate, respond to and recover from any and all emergencies.

 Northeast Region Healthcare Coalition (NERHC) will support healthcare organizations, public health departments and coordinate with emergency management agencies to prepare for; respond to; mitigate; and recover from disasters by promoting integration, collaboration, information sharing, and resource support in the region.

 The Patient Navigator Training Collaborative (PNTC) provides national leadership for the development, education, standardization and sustainability of the growing patient navigation workforce.
 Patient navigation is a form of intervention in which a patient navigator assists individuals in accessing health services during an episode of care by minimizing potential barriers.
 Patient navigators may focus on patients with particular health care conditions or during other phases of care ranging from prevention to end of life.
 They are widely used in hospitals, community health centers and, increasingly, in community-based agencies.
 The goals of the PNTC are to accomplish the following:

 - Create and deliver the coursework necessary for developing a competent patient navigator workforce.

 - Provide expertise in the effective dissemination of the patient navigator intervention.

 - Disseminate the evidence base of Patient Navigation to community, academia and public health professionals.

-VUELA’s primary objective is to engage the Latino community through strategic partnerships that build leadership, promote public health, and foster economic, environmental, and social well-being.
+VUELA for Health’s primary objective is to engage the Latino community through strategic partnerships that build leadership, promote public health, and foster economic, environmental, and social well-being.
 A team of Promotoras (Community Health Workers), passionate cultural and linguistic liaisons who advocate on behalf of the community and build trust between community members and local service agencies, drive its work.